DrProton824/vader5pro-hid-tools/docs/Wireless_HID_ReverseEngineering.md

 # Recommended Monitoring Logic

+1. Wait for Interface 1 ennumeration.
-1. Locate Interface 1.
+2. Locate Interface 1.
-2. Open Interface 1.
+3. Open Interface 1.
-3. Wait for the first valid packet.
+4. Wait for the first valid packet.
-4. Mark the controller as connected.
+5. Mark the controller as connected.
-5. Send the recovered vendor initialization sequence if vendor reports are required.
+6. Send the recovered vendor initialization sequence if vendor reports are required.
-6. Read vendor reports continuously.
+7. Read vendor reports continuously.
-7. Detect disconnect through interface disappearance (and read errors where applicable).
+8. Detect disconnect through interface disappearance (and read errors where applicable).

 This approach combines: